-- The Authority assesses its performance through quarterly Corporate Performance Reports, which consider a number of measures, covering corporate, investment, pension administration and financial matters. - The Authority also engages with CEM benchmarking to perform benchmarking reviews on an ad hoc basis to identify areas for improvement.
-The most recent review performed was an investment cost effectiveness analysis undertaken in March 2020.
+- The Authority assesses its performance through quarterly Corporate Performance Reports, which consider a number of measures, covering corporate, investment, pension administration and financial matters. - The Authority also engages with CEM benchmarking, an external company, to perform benchmarking reviews on an ad hoc basis to identify areas for improvement.
+The most recent review performed was an investment cost effectiveness analysis undertaken in March 2021.